 Except for the historical information contained herein, certain of the matters discussed in this Report are forward-looking statements that are subject to risks and uncertainties.
-The factors that could cause actual results to differ materially include those discussed herein as well as those listed in Note 8 of Notes to Consolidated Financial Statements, those discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations--Outlook" in Exelon Corporation's 2001 Annual Report, those discussed in "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Exelon Generation Company, LLC's Registration Statement on Form S-4, Reg.
+The factors that could cause actual results to differ materially include those discussed herein as well as those listed in Note 9 of Notes to Consolidated Financial Statements, those discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Outlook" in Exelon Corporation's 2001 Annual Report, those discussed in "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operation and Results of Operations Statement on Form S-4, Reg.
 No. 333-85496 and other factors discussed in filings with the Securities and Exchange Commission by the Registrants.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which apply only as of the date of this Report.
 The Registrants undertake no obligation to publicly release any revision to forward-looking statements to reflect events or circumstances after the date of this Report.